11/7/2024

 Operator

-Thank you.
-We'll move on ladies and gentlemen to the next question from Rad Reback with Stiefel.
+No. Thank you.
+We'll move on, ladies and gentlemen, to the next question from Brad Reback with Stiefel.
 Great.
-Thanks very much.

 speaker

-Jim, can you give us a sense as we think about the back have guidance?
-Is there much contribution from consumption in there at all?
-Or is that all upside?
+Thanks very much.
+Jim, can you give us a sense, as we think about the back half guidance, is there much contribution from consumption in there at all, or is that all upside?

 speaker

-When you say on for the revenue guidance.
-Yeah,
+When you say for the revenue guidance?
+Yes.

 speaker

-well, I was going to say in both as well as our are just tells all that captured in the PNL.
+Or for the ARR guidance?
+Yeah, well, I was going to say in both, as well as NRR.
+Just how is all that captured in the P&L?

 speaker

-So, obviously, we've seen the benefit of DPS already in our results.
-So you saw for NRR, the NRR was actually called when you other than a few bits was relatively stable Q4 through Q2.
+So obviously, we've seen the benefit of DPS already in our results.
+So you saw for NRR, the NRR was actually, call it when you, other than a few bips, was relatively stable Q4 through Q2.
 Call it 111 and change in Q4.
 Now we're kind of 112.
-So NRR is already seeing some of the benefits of not just DPS, but just customers that are consuming more and consuming faster.
-So again, going to my your point about the second half, I think Brad, we're just being cautious to be honest that we we don't want to get ahead of ourselves.
-I don't want to apply to anyone on the call that we're worried about the back half.
-The maintaining guidance is just more a function of we want to allow the sales changes we've made to continue to season a bit less.
-Less we get ahead of ourselves.
+So NRR is already seeing some of the benefits of not just EPS, but just customers that are consuming more and consuming faster.
+So again, going to your point about the second half, I think, Brad, we're just being cautious, to be honest, that we don't want to get ahead of ourselves.
+I don't want to imply to anyone on the call that we're worried about the back half.
+The maintaining guidance is just more a function of we want to allow the sales changes we've made to continue to season a bit less we get ahead of ourselves.
 So it is not a matter of we think that it's going to be a poor back half.
-It's just we want to make sure that we allow the changes that we've made one to mature and to to Rick's point.
-We have more reps that are new in their roles and it does take a while to ramp.
+It's just we want to make sure that we allow the changes that we've made, one, to mature, and two, to Rick's point, we have more reps that are new in their roles now And it does take a while to ramp.
 And we just want to make sure that we're building some level of prudence in what we're outlining so that we don't disappoint.
-Obviously, our objective is to do better than 15 to 16 percent.
+Obviously, our objective is to do better than 15% to 16%.

 speaker

 Got it.
 And then, Rick, real quickly, we're hearing more about customers using Grail and the platform within line of business for actual operational analytics.
-Is that happening just organically or is that been a bit of a pivot by the sales force to pursue some of those opportunities?
+Is that happening just organically, or has that been a bit of a pivot by the sales force to pursue some of those opportunities next?

 speaker